sfborg/from-dwca/README.md

 ## Install

-Copy from the [latest release] compressed file for your operating system, extract `from-dwca` file and place it somewhere in your `PATH`.
+Copy from the [latest release] a compressed file for your operating system, extract `from-dwca` file and place it somewhere in your `PATH`.

 ## Usage